-issued a warrant of arrest against Jerusalem, who is currently the spokesperson of the Defend NGOs Alliance, a network of CSOs pushing back against repressive CFT measures in the Philippines.
+Given these patterns, it was hardly unexpected-yet still deeply troubling-when LCDE Executive Director Jazmin Aguisanda-Jerusalem, an award-winning development worker, was indicted for terrorism financing even after the original criminal complaint against her had already been dismissed.
+On 12 February 2025, the Tacloban City RTC issued a warrant of arrest against Jerusalem, who is currently the spokesperson of the Defend NGOs Alliance, a network of CSOs pushing back against repressive CTF measures in the Philippines.

 The Office of the City Prosecutor of Tacloban had initially found that the evidence against Aguisanda was insufficient, noting that the primary witnesses against her were former rebels, including Alma Gabin.
 In its earlier resolution, the prosecutor ruled that the testimonies of Gabin and other rebel returnees, as alleged co-conspirators, were inadmissible unless there was independent proof of conspiracy.
 However, the complainant from the CIDG RFU 8 filed a motion for reconsideration.
-The sudden reversal of the case, despite no new independent evidence establishing Aguisanda's alleged conspiracy, raises serious concerns about the susceptibility of legal processes to political pressure.
+The sudden reversal of the case, despite no new independent evidence establishing Aquisanda's alleged conspiracy, raises serious concerns about the susceptibility of legal processes to political pressure.

-Box 11.
-Case Study: Frenchie Mae Cumpio and Mariel Domequil
+Box 10.
+Case Study: Frenchie Mae Cumpio and Mariel Domeguil

 Frenchie Mae Cumpio is a journalist and broadcaster known for her critical reporting on military and police abuses in Eastern Visayas.
 She is the executive director of Eastern Vista, an alternative news website, and an anchor for a program on Aksyon Radyo Tacloban DYVL 819.
-Mariel Domequil is a community organizer and lay worker with the RMP.
+Mariel Domeguil is a community organizer and lay worker with the RMP.
 A former student leader at UP Visayas Tacloban College, she has been actively involved in women's rights advocacy with GABRIELA Youth - Metro Tacloban.

 On 7 February 2020, police raided their office in Tacloban City based on a search warrant.
-Authorities claimed to have discovered firearms, ammunition, and a grenade-items that Cumpio and Domequil insist were planted to justify their arrests.
+Authorities claimed to have a n d discovered firearms, ammunition, and a grenade-items that Cumpio Domequil insist were planted to justify their arrests.
 The police also seized cash from a box they forcibly opened.
 This money, which was part of a humanitarian fund they raised for Stand for Samar, a disaster relief initiative, was not listed in the search warrant.